Motherhood penalty: Wage penalty for motherhood

 Motherhood penalty is significant to the gender wage gap because studies found that employed mothers are the women that account for most of the gender wage gap.
 Research shows that hourly wages of mothers are approximately 5% lower (per child) than the wages of non-mothers.
 The Research by Sigle-Rushton and Waldfogel found that 81% of mothers with children under the age of 18 made less than $40,000 per year compared to only 44% of fathers.
 Wage penalty incurred by women for motherhood varies significantly across nations as do work-family policies.
 Therefore, it is unclear if variations in motherhood wage penalties are linked to specific work-family policies.
 In the Netherlands for instance, the Dutch Bureau for Economic Policy Analysis estimated that the child penalty for women is 43%, mostly because mothers would reduce their working hours.
-Women in lower wage jobs suffer a greater percentage of loss in hourly wages as a result of motherhood than women in more highly paid professions.
+Women in lower wage jobs suffer a greater percentage of loss in hourly wages as a result of motherhood than women in more highly paid professions.In a five-year time window, the child penalty for women in Finland is 25%.
+This is in the same range as in a similar situation in Sweden, where the child penalty for women is 26%, and in Denmark, where the child penalty for women is 21%.